How To: Make a Roux

-In simple terms a roux is equal parts cooked fat and flour.
-It’s used to thicken soups, stews and sauces; and in the south (and particularly New Orleans) it’s famously used in Gumbo and Etoufee.
+In simple terms, a roux is equal parts cooked fat and flour.
+It’s used to thicken soups, stews, and sauces; and in the South (and particularly New Orleans), it’s famously used in Gumbo and Étouffée.
 You can use any kind of cooking oil, butter, or bacon fat to make a roux.
 It just depends on what you are making and what kind of flavor you want to give your dish.

 Step 5: Keep your heat on medium and continue stirring for about 5-7 minutes.
-At this point the raw taste of four has been cooked out and the roux is at its optimal thickening ability.
+At this point, the raw taste of flour has been cooked out, and the roux is at its optimal thickening ability.
 This is called a blonde roux.
-If you are were making a white sauce (or béchamel- another fancy word) you would whisk in the milk now.
+If you are making a white sauce (or béchamel—another fancy word) you would whisk in the milk now.
 A béchamel is often the base to stovetop macaroni and cheese.
 This is also a good color or stage if you’re making a pan gravy.

 So just remember to cook on medium heat and to keep stirring.
 You’ll have your own pot of Gumbo in no time!